open5e/open5e/source/monsters/tome-of-beasts/B/bastet-temple-cat.rst

 **Fascinating Lure.** The temple cat purrs loudly, targeting a humanoid it can see within 30 feet that can hear the temple cat.
-The target must succeed on a DC 14 Wisdom saving throw or be charmed.
+The target must succeed on a DC 14 Wisdom saving throw or be :ref:`srd:charmed`.
 While charmed by the temple cat, the target must move toward the cat at normal speed and try to pet it or pick it up.
 A charmed target repeats the saving throw at the end of each of its turns, ending the effect on itself on a